Bucket-List South Africa

 About your trip

 Wine, wildlife and abseiling adrenaline.
-Give up 13 days and you’ll get the best of South Africa in return.
+Give up 11 days and you’ll get the best of South Africa in return.

 - Accommodation in twin rooms

+Flashpackers are required to produce proof of COVID-19 vaccination 30 days before departure OR proof of a negative test within 72 hours of their adventure starting.
+Flashpackers must also provide evidence that they have purchased travel insurance for the duration of their adventure.
 Remember, flights aren't included and prices are based on sharing a twin room.
 If you'd like to upgrade to a single room, you can add this during the booking process or by contacting our Customer Experience team.

 Day 01 Touch down in Cape Town